maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 BASIC programs are generally organized over multiple **lines**, each of which contains one or more statements.
 A line starts with a **line number**, which acts as a label so other parts of the program can refer to it, as well as a way for various editing tools to allow the user to indicate which lines they wish to edit.
 After the line number, there is a statement keyword and then any expressions that keyword may use, forming a complete statement.
 Lines may have more than one statement separated by colons or backslashes, depending on the dialect.
 Execution normally starts with the first statement on the lowest-numbered line, and then continues statement by statement until it reaches the end of the program.
 Some statements can change this normally linear progression; these are known as **branches**.

 BASIC was written in an era when editing was carried out on typewriters and had a fixed-width line, often 132 characters, but sometimes 80 or 72, or rarely, even less.
 Years later, microcomputers emerged that limited lines to roughly 40 characters.
 To address the need to allow larger statements to be typed in, most dialects have the concept of a **logical line** versus a **physical line**.
 A physical line is simply a single line or text as produced by the device the user is typing on, while a logical line can span multiple physical lines up to some pre-set limit.
-Logical lines also allows the code to operate properly while moving between machines with different physical line lengths, only the display of the line will change.
+Logical lines also allow the code to operate properly while moving between machines with different physical line lengths, only the display of the line will change.

 <!-- TOC --><a name="syntax-example"></a>
 ### Syntax example